modelscope/FunASR/examples/openai_api/README.md

 | `/health` | GET | Health check + loaded models |
 | `/docs` | GET | Interactive API documentation (Swagger) |

 Prefer no-code API checks?
-Import the [Postman collection](POSTMAN.md) and run health, model-list, and transcription requests from Postman.
+Use the [Gradio browser demo](GRADIO.md) for local upload or microphone testing, or import the [Postman collection](POSTMAN.md) and run health, model-list, and transcription requests from Postman.
 For API gateways, developer portals, or client generation, use the [OpenAPI spec](OPENAPI.md).

 ## Agent Framework Integration